Animesh-Chouhan/GetCG-IIT-Kharagpur/README.md

 This a script that gives you the CGPA of any student at IIT Kharagpur.
 All you need to know is the person's Roll Number.
 I have parsed the data from ERP's site and used it to show the desired results.
-Of course I could have shown many other things,<br>
-but what matters the most is CGPA right (not for me btw :-P).Even if you dont admit it, I know.
+Of course I could have shown many other things but what matters the most is CGPA right (not for me btw :-P).Even if you dont admit it, I know.
 How?? you say?
 Well, I just know.:)

 <h1>How to use it:</h1>